 Call It Like It Is: Your First Time

 Language matters.
-It’s time to look at how we talk about sex--what words are we using that are sending the wrong messages?
+It’s time to look at how we talk about sex--What words are we using that are sending the wrong messages?
 “Losing” your virginity implies that something terrible happens.
 “Popping your cherry” implies that something is broken.
 “Deflowering” says that something is stripped of its essence.

 Let’s start calling it like it is.
 How different does it feel to simply say, “I had sex for the first time?”
 Or, “I started having sex?”
 These phrases are neutral; they tell it like it is.
 They don’t assign a social narrative to it.
 They don’t condemn or praise.
-They don’t scare.
+They don’t incite fear.